jeog/TOSDataBridge/README.md

     - [x86|x64] : the version to build (required)
     - [admin] : does your TOS platform require elevation? (optional)
     - [session] : override the service's attempt to determine the session id when exiting from session-0 isolation. **MOST USERS SHOULDN'T WORRY ABOUT THIS** unless they plan to run in a non-standard environment (e.g an EC2 instance).
-The tos-databridge-engine.exe[] binary needs to run in the same session as the ThinkOrSwim platform. (optional)
+The tos-databridge-engine.exe[] binary needs to run in the same session as the ThinkOrSwim platform.
+[An explanation of Sessions, Desktops, and Stations.](https://blogs.technet.microsoft.com/askperf/2007/07/24/sessions-desktops-and-windows-stations/) (optional)

     ```
     Example 1: C:\TOSDataBridge\> tosdb-setup.bat x86
     Example 2: C:\TOSDataBridge\> tosdb-setup.bat x64 admin